Molecular Biology

 Quentin Cronk

 Research Interest Our lab integrates comparative genomics, molecular developmental biology and evolutionary biology to study plant form.
 We are interested in the how different morphologies evolve in plants, as well as the functional significance of morphological differences between species.
-Our model organisms for this include the Leguminosae (floral morphology) and black cottonwood, Populus trichocarpa (adaptive […]
+Our model organisms for this include the Leguminosae (floral morphology) and black cottonwood, Populus trichocarpa (adaptive evolution of trees).
+Next generation sequencing of whole genomes and transcriptomes is an important part of our work.
+Funding for research in our lab comes from the Discovery Grants programme of the Natural Sciences and Engineering Research Council of Canada (NSERC) and Genome Canada.
+Team Members […]